cunilog/cunilog/basics.md

 When compiled for release versions Cunilog carries out only the most imporant parameters and bounds checks.
 It is recommended to always test debug builds first.
-Debug builds contain tons of assertions and abort messages that should catch most argument mismatches, buffer overruns, out-of-bound enums, etc.
+Debug builds contain tons of assertions and abort messages that should catch most argument mismatches, buffer overruns, out-of-bounds enums, etc.

 First, build a debug version of your application and make sure you also use a Cunilog debug build, then test it to ensure all function and macro arguments are good and that there are no